Oscar-sandbox/digit-recognition/README.md

 # Results

-An acuracy of 97.71% was achieved on the MNIST test set (10k examples) with a 3-layer MLP Classifier with 89 hidden neurons.
+An accuracy of 97.71% was achieved on the MNIST test set (10k examples) with a 3-layer MLP Classifier with 89 hidden neurons.
 Weights and biases were initialized uniformly at random from the interval [-0.05, 0.05].
 The training process lasted for 20k steps at a constant learning rate of 0.1, where stochastic gradient descent was employed with 5% out of the 60k training examples.
 These results are in line with the results of other classifiers employing a similar strategy.

+> [!NOTE]
+> Accuracy 97.71%.